Alison O'Connor known as Alison O'Connor

 BA Hons Drama and English (2:1), University of Bristol

 Alison O’Connor is delighted to be joining the teaching team at the University in 2019.
 She divides her time between practice, supervision, teaching and research.
 She is currently employed as a Community Mental Health Therapist for NHS Veterans Wales.
 She has extensive experience of practice and research with military veterans and families and was awarded a Winston Churchill Travel Fellowship in 2016 to research creative approaches to trauma recovery in America and Bosnia-Herzegovina.
-Alison is passionate about the rapidly evolving field of trauma, attachment and neuroscience, and how recent discoveries about the inter-relatedness of brain, body and emotion can further our ability to help clients heal from trauma and go on to live full, meaningful lives.
+Alison is passionate about the rapidly evolving field of trauma, attachment and neuroscience, in particular, how arts-based approaches can complement and work alongside clinical models to assist people affcted by trauma to recover and live full, meaningful lives.

 While her core training is in CBT, Alison is an integrative practitioner, working at relational depth.
 Her client work is informed by her background in therapeutic groupwork and psychodrama and her recent training in Dialectical Behaviour Therapy.